 Modern day solar heating systems has evolved from the Back Yard 'Do-It-Yourselves' of the 1970.
 Highly efficient solar heating systems can do more than just heat water.
 Combination solar heating systems with the ability to heat both hot water and pools/hot tubs/ home heating, are the latest in solar thermal technology.
 Reliable controllers with multiple zones allow solar thermal to expand into complete Home & Industrial heating automation with higher paybacks than ever!

-Solar hot water heating systems can effectively reduce a household's energy bill by over 1/2.
-Hot water requirements and home heating in North America represents over 1/2 of our annual energy costs.
-By using solar energy you can capture the sun's radiation and use it for both hot water heating and supplement home heating by piping hot water through traditional or modern radiators, furnaces, or use it in hydronic system for in floor radiant heat.
-In most cases solar should be used with conventional power as a supplement, this way you never have to rely completely on the sun shinning,
+Solar heating systems can effectively reduce a household's energy bill by over 1/2.
+Hot water requirements and home/space heating in North America represents over 1/2 of our annual energy costs.
+By using solar energy you can capture the sun's radiation and use it for both hot water heating and as well ast home heating by simply piping hot water through traditional or modern radiators, furnaces, or use it in hydronic system for in floor radiant heat.
+In most cases solar should be used with conventional power as a supplement, this way you never have to rely completely on the sun shinning.

-An important part of a Solar Home Heating System is the controller.
+An important part of a Solar Home Heating system is the controller.
 The controller senses input and output temperatures.
-By using a digital control center and diverter valves, hot water can be controlled as a supplementary energy source when the solar power is available.
+By using a solar digital control center and diverter valves, hot water can be used as a supplementary energy source when the solar power is available.

 In the United States alone, solar swimming pool heaters have produced the energy output equivalent to ten nuclear power plants.
 With the rapid price decline in solar vacuum collectors, pool owners can afford smaller glass collectors that have a much higher output per unit foot print.
 These glass tube solar collectors also have a longer lifespan than plastic 'mat style' collectors.